danielanthonycollins/exquizite/README.md

 ## **Typography**

-I decided to import the Urbanist font from Google Fonts as I felt that it worked with the overall theme of the quiz.
-It looks like a modern, easy to read font.
+I decided to use the Arial font as it's a simple and clear to read font which worked well with all of the features and also works with the font of the logo.

 ## **Features**